gognjen/gognjen.github.io/_posts/2014-09-19-getting-started-with-django-on-heroku.markdown

 disqus: true
 ---

-This quickstart will get you going with a Python/Django application that uses a Postgres database, deployed to Heroku.
-It's a version of tutorial described here.
+This quickstart will get you going with a Python/Django application deployed to Heroku.
+It's my version of official Heroku tutorial.

 Prerequisites